 Check clasps and prongs regularly

-The majority of jewellery claims involve “mysterious disappearance” of diamonds and other stones, such as when a stone falls out of its setting without you knowing it.
-To avoid this, ask your jeweller to check the integrity of the clasps and prongs frequently – at least every six months (or more often if you wear the piece a lot).
+The majority of jewelry claims involve “mysterious disappearance” of diamonds and other stones, such as when a stone falls out of its setting without you knowing it.
+To avoid this, ask your jeweler to check the integrity of the clasps and prongs frequently – at least every six months (or more often if you wear the piece a lot).

 Use the shake test

-Between visits to the jeweller, you can test the prongs on your jewellery yourself.
-Simply take off your jewellery, hold the stone up to your ear and shake it.
+Between visits to the jeweler, you can test the prongs on your jewelry yourself.
+Simply take off your jewelry, hold the stone up to your ear and shake it.
 If it is loose, you will hear it moving and should get it repaired.